Click2Cloud/azure-oracle-migration/Images/pgToPgHyperImages/README.md

-Images for the pgToPgHyper utorial.
+Images for the pgToPgHyper Tutorial.